extsand/envi_python_app/README.md

 Example of env and data transmitting.

 ### How to use:
-1. put application environment to set_env.sh
+1. Put application environment to set_env.sh
-2. execute set_env
+2. Execute set_env
-3. build docker image
+3. Build docker image
-4. run docker container
+4. Run docker container
 5. Also you can use Automate_deploy.sh

 ### Tech Stack